jpjones76/SeisIO.jl/docs/ISSUES.md

     to 28 Hz.
     + As of 2019-08-14, we have not tested whether the OMNI-X-LT response curve (i.e., with fc = 15.0 Hz) is a better fit to the data.
+3. SEG Y files with header variables in places that don't match the SEG standard will not read.
+This is not a bug with SeisIO; this is a problem with industry storing headers in nonstandard locations as a crude means of data protection.